 size_n is the desired size of the modulo, in bits.
-If $size_e$ is non-zero, it is the desired size of the public exponent and a random exponent of that size is selected.
+If size_e is non-zero, it is the desired size of the public exponent and a random exponent of that size is selected.
 But if e_size is zero, it is assumed that the caller has already chosen a value for e, and stored it in pub.
-Returns 1 on success, and 0 on failure.
+Returns one on success, and zero on failure.
 The function can fail for example if if n_size is too small, or if e_size is zero and pub->e is an even number.

-5.5.3 Nettle's DSA support
+6.6.3 DSA

 The DSA digital signature algorithm is more complex than RSA.
 It was specified during the early 1990s, and in 1994 NIST published FIPS 186 which is the authoritative specification.
 Sometimes DSA is referred to using the acronym DSS, for Digital Signature Standard.
+The most recent revision of the specification, FIPS186-3, was issued in 2009, and it adds support for larger hash functions than sha1.

-For DSA, the underlying mathematical problem is the computation of discreet logarithms.
+For DSA, the underlying mathematical problem is the computation of discrete logarithms.
 The public key consists of a large prime p, a small prime q which is a factor of p-1, a number g which generates a subgroup of order q modulo p, and an element y in that subgroup.

-The size of q is fixed to 160 bits, to match with the SHA1 hash algorithm which is used in DSA.
-The size of q is in principle unlimited, but the standard specifies only nine specific sizes: 512 + 164, where 1 is between 0 and 8.
-Thus, the maximum size of p is 1024 bits, at that is also the recommended size.
+In the original DSA, the size of q is fixed to 160 bits, to match with the SHA1 hash algorithm.
+The size of p is in principle unlimited, but the standard specifies only nine specific sizes: 512 + 164, where 1 is between 0 and 8.
+Thus, the maximum size of p is 1024 bits, and sizes less than 1024 bits are considered obsolete and not secure.